mont5piques/caldav_calendar_te/update_guide.md

 * Do your thang
 * enjoy

+*Donations*
+.
-If anyone finds this plugin handy or helpful or just want to help out someone.
-Buy me a coffe ..
+If you like this plugin and would like to give me a donation, I would appreciate it.

-You can faciliate the purchase of that cup of coffee by Zelle 'ing whatever amount you can afford to texxasrulez@yahoo.com.
-No Zelle, no problem
-Paypal to texxasrulez@yahoo.com (Icon to come)
+Zelle - Just send to texxasrulez@yahoo.com
+[Paypal](https://paypal.me/texxasrulez?locale.x=en_US) Click it to send